-- There are moving parts within the boiler unit, so there is potentially more that can go wrong than with a conventional boiler.
+- there are moving parts within the boiler unit, so there is more potential for things to go wrong than with a conventional boiler

-- A combi gas boiler system is better suited to a household with a smaller number of people that tend not to need to use hot water simultaneously, as you'll only be able to use hot water from a combi boiler system for one task at a time.
+- a combi gas boiler system is better suited to a home with a smaller number of people, as you'll only be able to use hot water from a combi boiler system for one task at a time.
 For example, one person wouldn't be able to have a shower while someone else does the washing up using hot running water.

-Unlike a combi gas boiler system, an open-vented heat only gas boiler system (with a water tank) has components such as a circulation pump housed externally from the boiler.
+Unlike a combi gas boiler system, an open-vented heat-only gas boiler system (with a water tank) has components housed externally from the boiler, such as a circulation pump.
 This type of system will also usually require cold water, as well as feed and expansion tanks in the loft.

 Cons of heat only boilers

-- Unlike a combi gas boiler, once the storage tank runs out of hot water, you will have to wait for the water to heat up again.
-If you run a bath for example, you may have no hot water for a while afterwards.
+- you will have to wait for the water to heat up again once the storage tank runs out of hot water - unlike a combi boiler, which gives you hot water on demand.
+If you run a bath, for example, you may have no hot water for a while afterwards.

-If you think you'll need a heat only boiler, but don't want lots of external components, a sealed system could be more suitable.
-This is a boiler system with a hot water cylinder, but the feed and expansion tank (usually in the loft) is replaced by an expansion vessel in the boiler, which also typically contains the circulation pump and may house some of the valves.
+If you think you'll need a heat-only boiler but don't want lots of external components, a sealed system could be more suitable.
+This is a boiler system with a hot water cylinder, but the feed and expansion tank (usually in the loft) is replaced by an expansion vessel in the boiler.
+This also typically contains the circulation pump and may house some of the valves.